Preparing before leaving the hospital is essential for recovery

 Recommended for you:

-- Delirium in Seniors Is Often Mistaken for Dementia: Know the Signs
+- Delirium Is Often Mistaken for Dementia: Know the Signs

 - 3 Ways to Get the Home Medical Equipment That Seniors Need: Wheelchairs, Hospital Beds, and More